statbiophys/Global_and_Local_Variability_2023/README.md

 In order to reproduce the plot, run the corresponding Jupyter Notebooks.

-For reference, we share all the generation and selection models, which can be found in the corresponding folders.
+The generation and selection models used in the variability analysis can be found in the corresponding folders.